Errors thrown by actions

 }

-The GlobalWrapError
+The GlobalWrapError receives all errors.

-to disable (swallow) the error.
+or return null to disable (swallow) the error.

-Note: The global error wrapper is called after the action's
+Note: The global wrapper runs after

 Disabling errors